dansand/ResChapter/content/numpy.md

 The expression `numpy.loadtxt` is a _function call_ that asks Python to run the function `loadtxt` that belongs to the `numpy` library.

 When we execucted this code, Python returned a set of numbers to us, enclosed in brackets and preceeded by the word _array_.
 The numbers are the data from the csv file, representing the __daily closing price for the Nasdaq composite index__ for a certain number of days.
 For simplicity we won't worry about the specific dates for this excercise.
-The word array is shown because we the `numpy.loadtxt` function constructs a specific type of object called an array.
+The word array is shown because when the `numpy.loadtxt` function reads our text file, it constructs a specific type of object called an array.

 ### numpy arrays as variables

-We can also assign an numpy array to a variable using the same syntax.
+We can also assign a numpy array to a _variable_.
 Let's re-run `numpy.loadtxt` and save its result:

 ```python
 data = numpy.loadtxt('../data/nasdaq.csv')
 ```

-The key thing you need to understand is taht when we create a varible (usinf the `=` sign), the object on thr RHS of the `=` is now assigned to the varibale name.
-The object (in this case an array of numbers) gets stired in memory, and the name we _chose_ for our variable becomes the object that we work with.
-This might be easier to see in the following piece od code, where we plot the contents of our `data` variable.
+When we create a varible (using the `=` sign), the object on thr RHS of the `=` is now assigned to the variable name.
+The object (in this case an array of numbers) gets stored in memory, and the name we _chose_ for our variable becomes the object that we work with.
+Let's plot the variable `data`, to reassure ourselves that it 'contains' our numbers.

-A couple of introductions to variables can be found here...

 The following lines will produce a simple plot of the the data.
-The only thing you need to understand here is that there is a pythin function called `plt.plot` that generates plots.
-To actually use this fucntion we have to hand it an object to plot.
-In this case it was our varible (our Numpy array) called data.
+The only thing you need to understand here is that there is a python function called `plt.plot` that generates plots.
+To actually use this function we have to hand it an object to plot.
+In this case it was our variable (our Numpy array) called `data`.

 ```python
 %pylab inline